Expand the category you’re interested in to read the installation instructions.

 10. Overlapping installation

-- Fit the connector from below, evenly, so that the radii of the gutter and the corner are firmly in contact with the connector radii.
+- Fit the connector from below, evenly, so that the radii of the gutter and the corner are firmly in contact with the connector.

-- Bend the back ears of the fitting against the gutter and corner volute.
+- Bend the back ears of the fitting against the gutter and corner.

-- Attach the bracket to the front gutter and corner volute and bend the leaf on the bracket.
+- Attach the bracket to the front and bend the leaf.

-- If necessary, tighten the fitting to the end board at the mounting hole.
+- If necessary, tighten the fitting to the end board.

 Important information